Probing infinite many-body quantum systems with finite-size quantum simulators: Detailed analysis for non-interacting fermions

 The right column of Fig.~\ref{fig:modes_mapping} shows the matrix $\left|\chi_{p,j}\left(t\right)\right|$ at fixed times where the corresponding modes $\tilde{c}_{p}$ shown in the left columns of the same figure are maximally localized in position space.
 These plots illustrate the spatial distribution of all momentum modes at the selected moments of time.
 We observe that the optimal focusing time for the modes decreases for $p$ further away from the Fermi momentum.
 Thus, for a finite amount of initially populated momentum modes in the vicinity of the Fermi momentum, one can, in principle, optimize the time, where most of these modes are approximately localised in a finite edge region.
 This is demonstrated, i.e., by the middle plot of the right column of Fig.~\ref{fig:modes_mapping}.

 As a summary, the mode mapping provides another interpretation of the PP dynamics, similar to the behaviour of light passing through an optical lens.
-While the above considerations have been explicitly discussed for a 1D chain, our PP protocol also remains applicable in higher dimensions, as we show further below in Sec.~\ref{sec:2D}.
+While the above considerations have been explicitly discussed for a 1D chain, we present evidence in favor of the applicability of our PP protocol in two dimensions in Sec.~\ref{sec:2D} and Appendix~\ref{app:Hubbard}.